Which DaaS Device is Right for You?

-Microsoft’s Surface Pro has been described as ‘the finest example of a laptop-tablet hybrid’ making it perfect for staying connected in an ‘always-on’ working world.
+Microsoft’s Surface Pro has been described as ‘the finest example of a laptop-tablet hybrid’.
+This makes it perfect for staying connected in an ‘always-on’ working world.

 The device features the portability of a tablet whilst running on laptop-level power.
 It is thin and sleek, with a 12.3″ screen and a weight as little as 768g.
 They are available with m3, i5 or i7 core processors and with 4,8 or 16gb of RAM, meaning they are able to compete with standard laptops.

 In the newest versions of the Surface Pro, the kickstand has been made capable of more motion.
-This means that it is possible to work in almost any environment.
+Therefore, it is able to facilitate almost any working environment.

 Additionally, the 5-megapixel front-facing camera will enhance the quality of your video conferences when working remotely.